Myanmar's election in numbers

 - 1,018, or one-fifth the candidates running, are from the military-backed Union Solidarity and Development Party

-- 3 rounds of voting are scheduled - December 28, January 11 and January 25.
+- 3 rounds of voting were scheduled - December 28, January 11 and January 25.

-- 265 of Myanmar's 330 townships will hold voting in the three rounds.
+- 265 of Myanmar's 330 townships are holding voting during the first three rounds.
 It is unclear when or if the rest will be contested, with a civil war raging in many areas.
-No dates have been set for counting of votes or announcement of results.
+No dates have been set for announcing the final results.

 - 664 seats are available in the bicameral parliament, with 440 in the lower house and 224 in the upper house.